 Defense Lawyer For Drug Charges In Orange County

-The firm’s founders and principle attorneys — David E. Wohl and Joshua P. Visco has successfully represented clients facing drug charges for over 35 years.
+The firm’s founder David E. Wohl has successfully represented clients facing drug charges for over 35 years.
 A drug conviction carries severe penalties, some of which may include jail or prison time, hefty fines, mandatory drug treatment, probation, driver’s license suspension, forfeiture of assets and a permanent criminal record.
 Don’t wait another minute to take charge of your future.
 Call today (714) 689-6042) to schedule a free case evaluation.

 Types of Drug Crimes

 In Orange County, there is a wide range of illegal acts categorized as drug crimes under the California Health and Safety Code, some of which includes:

 - Possession of controlled substance -HS 11350: it is a misdemeanor crime to possess a controlled substance for personal use.
 Such substances include illegal drugs such as cocaine, heroin, ecstasy and meth as well as unauthorized prescription painkillers and other medications like Vicodin or OxyContin.

 - Potential Punishment: up to one year in state prison and fines up to $2,000 however most people can avoid these harsh punishments by qualifying for drug diversion program

 - Possession for sale of narcotics – HS 11351: it is a felony crime to possess illegal drugs for the purpose of selling them

 - Potential Punishment: up to four years in state prison, probation with up to one year in county jail and fines up to $20,000